-As of December 31, 2022, the mortality projection assumption used the generational MP-2021 improvement scale, which is consistent with the improvement scale used in 2021.
-Prior to 2021, mortality was projected generationally using the MP-2020 improvements scale.
-The base mortality assumption used is the Society of Actuaries Pri-2012 base mortality table for private sector plans, with a white-collar adjustment, using the contingent annuitant table for beneficiaries of deceased participants.
+As of December 31, 2023, the mortality projection assumption used the generational MP-2021 improvement scale, which is consistent with the improvement scale used in 2022 and 2021.
+The base mortality assumption used is the Society of Actuaries PRI-2012 base mortality table for private sector plans, with a white-collar adjustment, using the contingent annuitant table for beneficiaries of deceased participants.

-The Internal Revenue Service ("IRS") recently updated the mortality tables used to determine lump sums.
-For fiscal year-end 2022, we reflected the most recently published IRS table for lump sums assumed to be paid in 2023.
+For fiscal year-end 2023, we reflected the most recently published Internal Revenue Service table for lump sums assumed to be paid in 2023.
 We projected future mortality for lump sums assumed to be paid after 2023 using the current base mortality tables (RP-2014 backed off to 2006) and projection scale of MP-2021.